 Applicants submit a two to three-page statement of professional goals.
-In this paper, applicants describe the reasons for their interest in the MAC Program including a statement of long-term professional goals and how this program will help result in goal achievement.
+In this paper, applicants describe the reasons for their interest in the MAC Program including a statement of long-term professional goals and how this program will help them achieve their professional goals.